Mourning Gecko vs Mud Turtle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Mourning Gecko has a typical lifespan of 10-15 years, while Mud Turtle lives approximately 30-50 years.
 Health profiles differ significantly between these reptiles.
 Mourning Gecko is predisposed to Calcium Deficiency, Dehydration, Egg Binding, with associated veterinary costs for monitoring and treatment.
-Mud Turtle faces its own health challenges including breed-specific conditions.
+Mud Turtle faces its own health challenges including species-specific conditions.
 Mourning Gecko has 3 documented predispositions compared to 1 for Mud Turtle, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health